Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: SIAP: Utilizing Spectral and Temporal Information for Imputation

-Algorithm~\ref{alg:2} outlines Step~2 algorithm.
-The downtime missingness in $X$ is imputed by the algorithm output $A^{*}{B^*}^{\top}$.
-Model parameters are updated using alternating minimization.
-When $r$ is large, updating the whole $B$ matrix is not scalable.
-Therefore, when $r>15$, we update each $\bb_t$ sequentially for $t=1,\ldots,n$, solving a series of $r$-dimensional linear systems.
-Relevant discussions and detailed derivations of the update equations are provided in Supplementary Section~\ref{app:2 deriv}.
+Algorithm~\ref{alg:2} gives the outline.
+Similar to Step~1, the parameters are updated alternately.
+When $r>15$, we update $\bb_t$ sequentially for $t=1,\ldots,n$, solving a series of linear systems of dimensions $r$.
+This significantly increases the algorithm's scalability.
+Detailed derivations of the update equations are provided in the supplement.
 The initialization points $A_1,\ B_1$ are obtained by applying \texttt{SoftImpute-ALS} to $X^{(1)}$.
 And $\Theta_1$ is initialized through spline fitting on $B_1$.
-For computation efficiency, $\cbr{\Gamma_l}$ are considered as hyper-parameters instead of the estimated parameters.
-They are determined by the least square solution using the non-downtime columns of $(B_1-\Theta_1)^\top$.
-Theoretically, $\cbr{\Gamma_l}$ could be updated iteratively as a model parameter.
-In that case, the model would become less robust, as it may cause non-identifiability issue and relies more heavily on the AR process assumption which may be questionable.
-Section~\ref{app:Gamma} discusses more details on this issue.
+Finally, we impute the downtime missingness by $A^{*}{B^*}^{\top}$.
+For computational efficiency, $\cbr{\Gamma_l}$ are considered as hyperparameters instead of the estimated parameters.
+They are determined by the least-squares solution using the non-downtime columns of $(B_1-\Theta_1)^\top$.
+Our sensitivity analysis shows that iteratively updating $\cbr{\Gamma_l}$ does not significantly increase imputation accuracy and may introduce unreliable artifacts.